sadasant/uploader-js/README.md

 - I should have discovered this earlier: <https://github.com/dherault/serverless-offline>
 - This app is not very REST-friendly (I think it might be CRUD friendly, but that might be an overstatement).
+- Automatically generated documentation.
+I know it's a thing in serverless/aws lambdas, but I haven't gotten myself there.
 - Currently, a user can retrieve more than one jwt token and use them independently.
 In some applications, it makes sense to restrict tokens so that only the last one generated is the valid one.